software-students-spring2025/0-git-practice-v2-MahmoudS1201/README.md

 All in all, this article shows a smarter, more efficient, approach to developing software which balances speed and efficiency.

 ***-Mahmoud Shehata***

+I wonder what principle developers struggle the most with.
+From what I gathered from the article, it seems "optimizing the whole" is the one most struggle with.

+***-Arkadiuz Mercado***